ilent2/otslm/docs/Advanced-Beams.rst

     pattern = pattern + otslm.simple.linear(sz, 30);
     pattern = otslm.tools.finalize(pattern);

+.. _advanced-example-adding:
 .. figure:: images/examples/advancedBeams/addingBeams.png
    :alt: shifted lg beam

-   shifted lg beam
+   A linear ramp, generated with :func:`+otslm.+simple.linear`, is added to a LG beam phase mask to shift the location of the LG beam in the farfield (right).

 Superposition of beams
 ----------------------

 To create a superposition of different beams we can combine the complex amplitudes of the individual beams.
-To do this, we can use the :func:`+otslm.+tools.combine` function which provides a ``super`` method.
-The combine function accepts additional arguments for weighted superpositions and also supports adding random phase offsets using the ``rsuper`` method.
+To do this, we can use the :func:`+otslm.+tools.combine` function.
+This function provides a range of methods for combining beams, here we will demonstrate the ``super`` method.
+The combine function accepts additional arguments for weighted super-positions and also supports adding random phase offsets using the ``rsuper`` method.
+The following code demonstrates using the ``super`` method, the output is shown in :numref:`advanced-example-super`.

 .. code:: matlab